 | 2011 |

-TDRD7 is a Tudor domain RNA-binding protein expressed in lens fiber cells that localizes to distinct cytoplasmic RNA granules (TDRD7-RGs) which interact with STAU1-ribonucleoproteins (RNPs).
-TDRD7 co-immunoprecipitates with specific lens mRNAs and is required for their posttranscriptional control during lens development. |
+TDRD7 is a Tudor domain RNA-binding protein expressed in lens fiber cells that localizes to distinct cytoplasmic RNA granules (TDRD7-RGs) and interacts with STAU1-ribonucleoproteins (RNPs), as demonstrated by co-immunoprecipitation.
+TDRD7 co-immunoprecipitates with specific lens mRNAs and is required for their posttranscriptional control, which is critical for normal lens development. |

 Science |